t-dpz/burp-lite/README.md

 ## Disclaimer

 This tool is intended for authorized security testing and educational purposes only.
 Always obtain proper authorization before testing any systems you don't own.
-The authors are not responsible for misuse or damage caused by this tool.
+The author is not responsible for misuse or damage caused by this tool.

-Happy Hacking! 🔓